1. What Is Sharepoint 2010?

-SharePoint-based Web sites can be password-protected to restrict access to registered users, who are invited to join via e-mail.
-In addition, the site administrator can restrict certain members’ roles by assigning different permission levels to view post and edit.
+Answer: SharePoint-based Web sites can be password-protected to restrict access to registered users, who are invited to join via e-mail.
+Besides, the site administrator can restrict certain members’ roles by assigning different permission levels to view post and edit.

 30. What are the different components that are used for single as well as multiple servers?

-Sharepoint consists of many different components of the server that can perform many tasks at a time.
-The list that is given below consists of the components that are used by the sharepoint and it is as follow:
+Answer: Sharepoint consists of many different components of the server that can perform many tasks at a time.
+The list that is given below consists of the components that are used by the SharePoint and it is as follow:

-4. Business Connectivity Services (BCS) : It is a feature that allows the system to display the data that is contained inside the sharepoint server.
-The data can be directly manipulated and wroked upon from the sharepoint.
+4. Business Connectivity Services (BCS): It is a feature that allows the system to display the data that is contained inside the SharePoint server.
+The data can be directly manipulated and worked upon from the SharePoint.

-5. Sites : It is a SharePoint site that is managed by checking the compatiblity with the content-management features.
+5. Sites: It is a SharePoint site that is managed by checking the compatibility with the content-management features.

 6. The single server consists of the database servers and the servers that consist of all the data related information.
-The single server environment is not scalable and there are many applications that can’t be installed because of the reduced size.
-Multiple servers are used to keep user Profile Synchronization in a single server with all the built-in functionalities like database.
-Other server will consist of the services that are distributed to many layers and provide easy scaling up of the architecture.
+The single server environment is not scalable and many applications can’t be installed because of the reduced size.
+Multiple servers are used to keep user Profile Synchronization in a single server with all the built-in functionalities like a database.
+Another server will consist of the services that are distributed to many layers and provide easy scaling up of the architecture.

 31. How can SharePoint be used in enterprises fro document and content management?

-All the electronic documents and records can easily be tracked, monitored, controlled, searched, archived, as well as stored easily with the help of this tool.
+Answer: All the electronic documents and records can easily be tracked, monitored, controlled, searched, archived, as well as stored easily with the help of this tool.
 It has been provided with most dynamic features with the help of which the users are free to go for information management, legal needs as well as process requirement fulfillment.
-It has also been provided with dedicated features for graph and functionality.
+It has also been provided with dedicated features for graphs and functionality.
 It has a collaborative approach and can easily be integrated with real-time applications and software such as Microsoft Office.
-(SharePoint Admin Interview Questions)

 32. What is delegate control in SharePoint?

-It is basically a function that enables the Object oriented features to be controlled.
-When the need felt, they can even be replaced through the custom control.
+Answer: It is a function that enables the Object-oriented features to be controlled.
+When the need felt, they can even be replaced through custom control.
 It is not necessary always that they need to be modified for this task.

 33. Why security matters in the documents management and storage?

-Security is probably one of the major and in fact prime concerns.
+Answer: Security is probably one of the major and prime concerns.
 The users have to make sure of it always.
 Without security, there are strong chances of information leak.
-This can affect the sales as future plans can be adopted by other competitive businesses upon information leak.
-Security always makes sure that documents remains safe and the information cannot be accessed by anyone who is not authorized to do so.
-Also, security of documents simply enables users to access them anytime from any remote location.
+This can affect the sales as plans can be adopted by other competitive businesses upon information leaks.
+Security always makes sure that documents remain safe and the information cannot be accessed by anyone who is not authorized to do so.
+Also, the security of documents simply enables users to access them anytime from any remote location.